ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ### SYS_INDEX_COLUMNS\_

-SYS_INDEX_COLUMNS\_ describes all columns associated with indexes defined for all tables
+This is the meta table that contains information about all columns associated with indexes defined for all tables

 | Column name     | Type    | Description                             |
 | --------------- | ------- | --------------------------------------- |